 What's the best way to negotiate a salary increase?

-How to deal with a toxic employee?
+How do you deal with a toxic employee?

 What challenges should I anticipate when taking on a new role?